break-stuff/clarion/README.md

     clarion add element headings

-This will create the file headings.scss in the 03_Elements directory as well as add "@import 'headings.scss'" import statement to the directory manifest file so it can be included in your final CSS file.
+This will create the file _headings.scss in the 03_Elements directory as well as add "@import '_headings.scss'" import statement to the directory manifest file so it can be included in your final CSS file.

 ## Removing a File